xkbcommon/libxkbcommon/doc/debugging.md

 ### Basic tools

 - Interactive:
+  - `xkbcli interactive` to test your current configuration by detecting the session type.
   - `xkbcli interactive-x11` to test your current configuration in an *X11* session.
   - `xkbcli interactive-wayland` to test your current configuration in a *Wayland* session.